OpenGATE/opengate/docs/source/user_guide/user_guide_sources.rst

 ***************

 Sources are the objects that create the primary particles in a simulation.
-A GATE simulation can contian multiiple sources at the same time.
+A GATE simulation can contain multiple sources at the same time.

-Information about the availavble sources may be displayed with:
+Information about the available sources may be displayed with:

 .. code:: python